vsiu-ucsc/vsiu-ucsc.github.io/_publications/RepIt.md

 collection: publications
 category: manuscripts
 permalink: /publication/2025-repit
-excerpt: 'This paper introduces RepIt, a novel method for representing isolated targets to effectively steer language model behavior through targeted representations.'
+excerpt: 'RepIt presents a novel approach to language model steering by developing methods to represent isolated targets for more effective control of model behavior.
+We demonstrate we can jailbreak weapon of mass destruction (WMD) related prompts while preserving refusal on other harmful topics.'
 date: 2025-09-17
 venue: 'Preprint'
 paperurl: 'https://arxiv.org/abs/2509.13281'